microsoft/finops-toolkit/docs-mslearn/best-practices/networking.md

 ## Public IP address

+The following sections provide ARG queries for public IP addresses.
+They help you gain insights into your public IP address resources and ensure they're configured with the appropriate settings.

 ### Query: Idle public IP addresses

-This Azure Resource Graph (ARG) query analyzes Azure public ip adresses.
+This ARG query analyzes Azure public IP addresses.
 It provides insights into which public IPs are idle and potentially unnecessary.

-<h4>Category</h4>
+**Category**

 Optimization

-<h4>Query</h4>
+**Query**

 ```kql
 resources